mfeckie/mfeckie.github.io/_posts/2016-01-19-Remote-Profiling-Elixir-Over-SSH.md

 On your remote machine, run

+*Addendum - this will only work if you have a named node running*

 {% highlight bash linenos %}
 $ epmd -names
 epmd: up and running on port 4369 with data: